reyjexter/TiMessageDialog/README.md

 Titanium module that let's you send SMS with or without attachment

-This module is based on https://github.com/omorandi/TiSMSDialog.
+This module is based on https://github.com/omorandi/TiSMSDialog but with support for attachments.

 This is my first iOS module and first Objective-C project I worked on.